Zidichy/Server/README.md

 Always change domain / domain.com in the .conf to your very own FQDN (Fully qualified domain name)!

 Will add more info later on Including a full guide on how to do everthing.
-Nginx, ssl, auth's, geoblock, domain ect.
+Nginx, ssl, auth's, domain ect.

 Basically everything you will ever need. =)

-But for now my .confs i've uploaded will have to do.
+Swedish guide on how to do everything is at https://www.sweclockers.com/forum/post/18019307 English guide will be available in awhile!